Mekhlin/Chopped-EVA/README.md

 Features
 ----------------------------
+* EVA life support.
 * Introduces a new resource called *Life Support*.
 * Option to mark kerbals as missing instead of killed (when life support has run out).
-* Kerbals will not use electricity if helmet is off.
+* Kerbals will not use life support if helmet is off.

 Installation
 ----------------------------